A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: The double-slit experiment

 Consider the description of the standard double-slit experiment.
 A source of electrons is on the left in Fig. 1.
 It shoots electrons, at an extremely slow rate, at an absorbing screen (on the right).
 Interposed between the screen and the electron gun is another absorbing screen, which has two slits (labeled $1$ and $2$).
 Between the slits and assumed to be aimed at slit $1$, there is an intense source of high-energy ``locator'' photons, that can scatter (if they interact) off the electrons.
 Most of the ones that scatter off electrons are picked up by the input maw of a photo-multiplier tube.
 The energy of the photons that scatter off the electrons is $\omega_p$, while the energy of the electrons is $\omega_e$ (we use natural units throughout the calculation, so $\hbar = 1$).

-These ``locator'' photons are captured by the photomultiplier tube after scattering.
-We don't need, for the purposes of the calculation, to understand the details of how the exact process of amplification occurs.
+These ``locator'' photons are captured by an idealized photomultiplier tube after scattering.
+We don't need, for the purposes of the calculation, to understand the details of how the exact process of amplification occurs - we just assume that one photon, when absorbed, produces $N$ more photons and the process continues.
 We just need to realize that the end result is a bright spot, that emits several (a macroscopic number of) photons of several frequencies, from a point on a display tube.
 This point on the display tube is, therefore, directly connected to the reception of a single locator photon at the input end of the amplifier.

 The physical description of the Hamiltonian applicable to the problem is as follows.
 There is a ``free'' term that represents the free electron, with energy $\omega_e$.
 This electron could be at slit $1$ or at slit $2$, these are represented by subscripts on the number operator for the electrons.
 There is also a ``free'' term that represents the free photons, of frequency $\omega_p$ (for the locator photon that directly scatters off the electron at slit $1$), while $\omega_i$ represents the frequencies of the photons that are subsequently produced by the initially scattered photon (and thence) at the photomultiplier tube.
 We ignore photons from the intense source that do not scatter off the electron, since the photomultiplier input ignores the direct beam and only looks for scattered photons.
 We are modeling the process where the electron interacts with one photon at the slit, which, then at the photomultiplier tube, cascades, producing $N$ other photons in each state $i$ with each subsequent interaction.